Bernstein Liebhard is Investigating Aurora Cannabis Inc. For Violations of the Securities Laws

-ACB LOSSES ALERT Bernstein Liebhard is Investigating Aurora Cannabis Inc. For Violations of the Securities Laws
+ACB INVESTIGATION ALERT Bernstein Liebhard is Investigating Aurora Cannabis Inc. For Violations of the Securities Laws

 Bernstein Liebhard, a nationally acclaimed investor rights law firm, is investigating potential securities fraud claims on behalf of shareholders of Aurora Cannabis Inc. ("Aurora" or the "Company") (NYSE: ACB) resulting from allegations that Aurora might have issued misleading information to the investing public.